Codecademy/docs/content/html/concepts/quotations/quotations.md

   - 'paths/front-end-engineer-career-path'
 ---

-In HTML, a quotation is a portion of text that is attributed to someone else.
+In HTML, a quotation is a portion of text that is attributed to a specific person or source.
 HTML provides several ways to mark up quotations on a web page, using specific [tags](https://www.codecademy.com/resources/docs/html/tags) for short and long quotations.

 ## Short Quotations